-Long-term debt at December 31, 2008 and 2007 included Toll Road Revenue Bonds with maturity dates ranging from 2008 to 2038.
-The balances of these Bonds at December 31, 2008 totaled \$311,051,526, including \$6,700,000 of principal due and paid in January 2009.
-The 2007 balances of these Bonds totaled \$303,099,064, and included \$6,200,000 of principal that was paid in the January 2008 debt service payment.
-The balances increased by \$7,952,462 (2.6%) in 2008 and by \$13,641,757 (4.7%) in 2007, due to accretions on the Series 1998B Senior Capital Appreciation Bonds and on the Series 1998C Subordinate Capital Appreciation Bonds.
-Due to the accretion schedule on the Capital Appreciation Bonds, the balance of Bonds payable will continue to increase significantly for the next several years.
+Long-term debt at December 31, 2009 and 2008 included Toll Road Revenue Bonds with maturity dates ranging from 2008 to 2038.
+The balances of these Bonds payable at December 31, 2009 totaled \$319,015,289.
+Of this amount, \$7,300,000 represented principal due January 2010.
+Because toll revenues collected were insufficient to pay the debt service due in January 2010, and because the Association had drawn down its Debt Service Reserve Accounts below the amounts required to pay the full debt service due in January 2010, we defaulted on our Bond debt service payments at that time.
+The

+2008 balances of these Bonds payable totaled \$311,051,526, and included \$6,700,000 of principal that was due and paid in the January 2009 debt service payment.
+The balances of the Bonds payable increased by \$7,963,763 in 2009 and \$7,952,462 in 2008 (approximately 2.6% in both years), because of accretions on the Series 1998B Senior Capital Appreciation Bonds and on the Series 1998C Subordinate Capital Appreciation Bonds.
+Due to the accretion schedule on the Capital Appreciation Bonds, the balances of Bonds payable will continue to increase significantly for the next several years.
 All of the Bonds are payable solely by the Association from toll revenues.
 None are obligations of the State of South Carolina.

 Currently, we are not earning sufficient toll revenues to pay debt service on the Bonds.
-This situation has been exacerbated by the fact that, beginning with the January 2008 payment, scheduled debt service payments now include the payment of principal (including both the redemption price of the Series 1998A Bonds and the payment of the maturing principal of serial Series 1998B and 1998C Capital Appreciation Bonds) in addition to the normal interest payment on the Series 1998A Bonds.
-Therefore, in order to meet the debt service payments, we have periodically had to withdraw monies from our Senior and Subordinate Bonds Debt Service Reserve Accounts.
-Monies withdrawn from all Debt Service Reserve Accounts since debt service payments began total \$17,871,975, and include a cumulative total amount withdrawn from the Senior Bonds Debt Service Reserve Account since December 31, 2002 of \$12,571,975, and monies withdrawn from the Subordinate Bonds Debt Service Reserve Account since December 32, 2007 totaling \$5,300,000.
+This situation has been exacerbated by the fact that, beginning with the January 2008 payment, scheduled debt service payments now include the payment of principal (including both the redemption price of the Series 1998A Bonds and the payment of the maturing principal of serial Series 1998B and 1998C Capital Appreciation Bonds) in addition to the interest payment on the Series 1998A Bonds.
+In 2009 and previous years, in order to meet the debt service requirements, we periodically had to withdraw monies from our Senior and Subordinate Bonds Debt Service Reserve Accounts.
+From December 2002 through July 2009, a total of \$18,799,301 has been withdrawn from all Debt Service Reserve Accounts, including \$13,499,301 withdrawn from the Subordinate Bonds Debt Service Reserve Account since December 31, 2002, and \$5,300,000 withdrawn from the Subordinate Bonds Debt Service Reserve Account since December 2007.
 These withdrawals consisted of both principal and interest earned on the monies originally deposited into the Senior and Subordinate Bonds Debt Service Reserve Accounts.